sejungkwak/work-time/README.md

 - Docstrings
     - Source: [_Google_ Python Style Guide](https://google.github.io/styleguide/pyguide.html)
-    - Usage: I used the _Google_’s docstring style.
-I found its format is the most readable style because of the indentation after I read daouzli’s answer on [Stack Overflow](https://stackoverflow.com/questions/3898572).
+    - Usage: I used the _Google_'s docstring style.
+I found its format is the most readable style because of the indentation after I read daouzli's answer on [Stack Overflow](https://stackoverflow.com/questions/3898572).

 - Auto-refresh iframe / JavaScript
     - Source: Vikas Sardana's answer on [Stack Overflow](https://stackoverflow.com/questions/43661695/)
-    - Method: Refresh the iframe automatically every certain time using `setInterval` and set the `src` attribute again inside the `setInterval`’s callback function.
+    - Method: Refresh the iframe automatically every certain time using `setInterval` and set the `src` attribute again inside the `setInterval`'s callback function.
     - Usage: I used this method to refresh the calendar every 20 seconds as otherwise the page needs to be reloaded to see the updated calendar.

 - Displaying a favicon / HTML
-    - Source: `layout.html` on MattBCoding’s repository [calico-jack](https://github.com/MattBCoding/calico-jack/blob/main/views/layout.html)
+    - Source: `layout.html` on MattBCoding's repository [calico-jack](https://github.com/MattBCoding/calico-jack/blob/main/views/layout.html)
     - Method: Using a web-hosted file enables the display of the favicon.
     - Usage: I used this method to fix an issue where the static favicon file did not display.